-for every class, one student will be responsible for presenting the paper (discussing all main points of a long review)
+for every class, 2-3 students will be responsible for presenting the paper (discussing all main points of a long review)

 during the presentation anyone can ask questions (including me!) and each question is addressed to all (including me!)

 the presenting student(s) will prepare slides and questions